 What is Guasha?

-Questions about Chinese herbal treatments
+Questions about Chinese herbal prescriptions

 How do I take the herbs?

 Herbs will usually be prescribed in granule (dissolved in hot water), tablet, capsule or liquid form.
 Your practitioner will carefully explain how you take your prescription.

 What are the herbs made of?

 Most herbal medicine will be of plant origin, with some containing animal elements.
 No herbs prescribed will contain endangered species or unethical products.
 Please let us know if you are vegetarian or vegan so we can adjust your formula accordingly.

 Bookings, Fees and Cancellations

-Can I claim from my health fund for an appointment?
+Can I claim from my health fund for an appointment

 Are herbal medicines included in my consultation fee?